 - Document that you transferred ownership and materials.

-*If you decide to surrender your pet, you need to call the adoption center at 410-235-8826, ext.
+*If you decide to surrender your pet, you need to call the admissions department at 410-235-8826, ext.
 100, to set up an appointment.
 Please bring a valid photo ID and all veterinary records for your pet with you to your appointment.
 There is a $30 fee to surrender a pet.
 Note: The Maryland SPCA does not accept personal checks for surrender fees.
 We are a charity, and the fee helps cover our costs.
 Once you decide to turn over your pet, it is a final decision and we ask that you do not call for updates.